 Please note: This post was originally published in 2017.
 I’ve since redone the text but the recipe remains the same.

 HAPPY HALLOWEEN!!
 I’m so glad my usual day to post something new landed on this spooktacular holiday.
 Obviously, I had to do something Halloween-themed.
 You wouldn’t typically think of tiger-tail ice cream when you think of Halloween – but – it’s orange and black, so to me, it fit right in.

-I’ve always been a big fan of tiger-tail, although I think it might be one of those flavours that you either HATE or LOVE.
+I’ve always been a big fan of tiger-tail, although I think it might be one of those flavors that you either HATE or LOVE.
 It really comes down to whether you’re in the black licorice camp or not.
 I’ve always been that weird kid who preferred black to red licorice, and would get pretty excited about my grandparents’ bowl of licorice allsorts.

 To swirl them together, first layer half of the orange ice cream into a freezable container (I like using a loaf pan), and drop spoonfuls of the black ice cream on top.
 Use a spoon to swirl the two together, and then repeat.

 The ice cream will need to be frozen for 5-6 hours before it’s ready.
 If you’re reading this on Halloween morning, you’ll have just enough time to make a batch of this for a special Halloween dessert!
 And still have time to sew some spider legs onto a giant black onesie for your husband to wear. 😉